johnmaeda/designintechreport-2018/src/index.md

 * > 27 startups that were co-founded by designers were acquired since 2010 by companies like Intuit, Google, Facebook, Adobe, LinkedIn, and Yahoo.
 * > Five (20%) of the top cumulative-funded VC-backed ventures that have raised additional capital since 2013 are noted to have designer co-founders.
 * > There were no designers on Silicon Valley's fabled “Sand Hill Road” until January of 2014 when Kleiner Perkins appointed their first Design Partner **John Maeda**.
 Shortly afterwards six more VC firms acquired new Design Partners.
-* > .text-purple[.fas.fa-chart-line[] **DESIGN DE$IGN** Designing for mobile brought new experience constraints compared with the desktop, and made designers' skills invaluable as the pathway to non-techy consumers.]
+* > _ .fas.fa-chart-line[] **DESIGN DE$IGN** Designing for mobile brought new experience constraints compared with the desktop, and made designers' skills invaluable as the pathway to non-techy consumers. _
 ]

 .section[